CreativeWolfies/akyanet-research/akyanet.md

 This is pretty different from the totalitarian dictatorship many people think about when hearing that word.
 This misnamed definition perhaps originates from [McCarthyism](https://en.wikipedia.org/wiki/McCarthyism) or the global fear of communism caused by the USSR and the cold war.
-In other words, this propaganda from the past is having a long-lasting effect on the word "communism."
+In other words, this propaganda from the past is producing a persistent effect on the word "communism."

 Unfortunately, this is not the only word suffering from misnaming.
 Let us take the case of "anarchism."
 As for the previous word, here is the definition from [Wikipedia](https://en.wikipedia.org/wiki/Anarchism):